Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 23 So if the whole church comes together and everyone speaks in tongues, and some who do not understand or some unbelievers come in, will they not say that you are out of your mind?

 Grow up!
 Says Paul (v20).
-Yes Isaiah prophesied that people will hear the Gospel from people who did not naturally speak their language, and that happened on the day of Pentecost.
+Yes, Isaiah prophesied that people will hear the Gospel from people who did not naturally speak their language, and in a sense that happened on the day of Pentecost.

-But what they were doing in Corinth (v23) was of no benefit to unbelievers who did not understand and simply concluded that they must be mad.
+(v23) But what they were doing in Corinth was of no benefit to unbelievers who did not understand and who simply concluded that they must be mad.

 So back to verse 1: Follow the way of love and eagerly desire spiritual gifts, especially the gift of prophecy.

-Prophecy is where God speaks to the whole church and uses a human voice to pass his message on in a language that everyone can understand.
+and prophecy is where God speaks to the whole church, using a human voice to pass his message on in a language that we can understand.

 24 But if an unbeliever or an enquirer comes in while everyone is prophesying, they are convicted of sin and are brought under judgment by all, 25 as the secrets of their hearts are laid bare.
 So they will fall down and worship God, exclaiming, ‘God is really among you!’